Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Approach

 \subsection{Video-personalization}

-To conduct personalized video question answering (VQA), we apply the previously described method to a set of sampled video frames.
-Each personalized object is consistently highlighted using the same bounding box color across all frames to maintain identity.
-These sampled frames---including those with visual prompts (bounding boxes) and those without any detected personalized objects---are then fed into a video large language model.
+To conduct personalized video question answering (VQA), we apply our method to the video frames.
+We first identify any presence of a personalized object, then each personalized object is consistently visually prompted using the same bounding box color across all frames to maintain identity.
+The video frames---including those with visual prompts and those without any detected personalized objects---are fed into a video large language model.

-The model is prompted to generate captions or answer questions using each detected object's identifier \( n_j \), an optional context \( c_j \), and the unique bounding box color used for the visual prompting of that object instance (Appendix C.1).
+The model is then prompted to generate captions or answer questions using each detected object's identifier \( n_j \), an optional context \( c_j \), and the unique bounding box color used for the visual prompting of that object instance (Appendix C.1).